stennety/mywebsite/_posts/2017-10-25-what-s-up-with-the-zz-convention-in-java.md

 ---
 published: true
-title: What's up with the "zz" convention in Java?
+title: What's up with the "clazz" convention in Java?
 ---
 Sometimes you'll come across a `clazz` variable in Java code.
 I got curious and dug into where this originated from.
 I found [this answer](https://stackoverflow.com/questions/2529974/why-do-java-programmers-like-to-name-a-variable-clazz) on StackOverflow: